Father · Son · Holy Spirit

 "Your Father Knows What You Need"

 Jesus's teaching on the Father's provision (Matt 6:25–34) is not a promise of wealth but a call to trust.
 The Father who clothes wildflowers and feeds sparrows knows what His children need.
-"Seek first his kingdom and his righteousness, and all these things will be given to you as well."
+"Seek first his kingdom... and all these things will be given to you as well."
 Anxiety is the opposite of Father-trust.

 Matt 6:25–34 · Phil 4:19 · Ps 34:10